iconix/iconix.github.io/_posts/2018-07-13-interpret-attn.md

 ---
 layout: post
 section-type: post
-title: Attention and Interpretability
+title: Interpreting with Attention and More
 category: DL
 tags: [ 'openai' ]
 ---

 This week, I picked up from [last week's study of attention](/dl/2018/07/06/not-enough-attention#understanding-attention) and applied it towards **model interpretability**, or the ability for humans to understand a model.
 I also explored some other ["attribution-based"](https://distill.pub/2018/building-blocks/) methods of interpretability that credit different parts of the model input with the prediction.

+<small>_To skip ahead to interpreting with attention, [click here](#attention).
+Also skip ahead to interpreting with [LIME](#lime), [input gradients](#input-gradients), or [RNN cell activations](#rnn-cell-activations)._</small>

 ## Insights from explanations

-This is the first of the 2 weeks I plan to spend on the subject of model interpretability, so I must think it's pretty important.
+This is the first of the 2 weeks I plan to spend on the subject of model interpretability, so I must think it's pretty important (_UPDATE: [second week post](/dl/2018/07/21/bias-and-space) is now live!_).
 Deep learning models have the reputation of being inscrutable "black boxes" because their problem-solving abilities can feel almost magical.

 Even now, with all of the hype and effort being applied towards deep learning, little theory about _why_ these networks work so well exist.
 There's a surprising amount of intuition and guesswork going around for a bunch of researchers and engineers.
 This leaves room for doubt, especially when deploying these models into the real world.